Katie Reid (canoeist)

 Katie Reid (born 1995) is a British sprint canoeist.
-She qualified to compete at the 2020 Summer Olympics in the women's K-1 200 metres race.
+She qualified to compete at the 2020 Summer Olympics in the women's C-1 200 metres race.

 Reid was born in Kirkcaldy, Scotland and was a Scottish karate champion before joining the Girls4Gold scheme to train as a sprint canoeist.

 On 8 July 2021 Reid was selected for the British canoe sprint squad for the 2020 Olympics in Tokyo.